 The Relays List shows the general purpose function relays of the panel.
 It is not shown for annunciators.
 Each is listed by number and state.
-The states are on for selected, n/a for not available, and blank for not selected.
+The states are on for selected and blank for not selected.
 Use the <space> key or double click on the entry to cycle between available selections.
 Use the <Backspace> key in order to quickly re-position the current selection to another relay.